rafawendel/youtube_history_tool/README.md

 This is a simple solution for listing all youtube videos from one's history which are categorized as "music".

 This project runs in NodeJS.
-For details, check "package.json" file.
+For details, check ```package.json```.

-In order to use it, you must first fetch YouTubeAPI for your history or get the JSON file through Google Takout.
+In order to use it, you must first fetch YouTubeAPI for your history or get the JSON file through Google Takeout.

 You will also need a GoogleAPI key with YouTubeDataAPI 3.0 reading scope.